 - over 100,000 photographic and illustrated character combinations with different poses and expressions—many in industry-specific garb like scrubs, lab coats, or hard hats;

-- access to a library of over 4.5 million stock photos, videos, and vector graphics—all royalty-free assets available to you right from within Storyline 360, Rise 360, and Studio 360.
+- access to a library of millions of stock photos, videos, and vector graphics—all royalty-free assets available to you right from within Storyline 360, Rise 360, and Studio 360.

 Beyond the creative possibilities and sheer convenience of Content Library 360, I can’t stress enough what a huge timesaver it is to have professional-looking prebuilt slide templates right at your fingertips—especially when those last-minute change requests hit your inbox.